EcnMaria/Rock-Paper-Scrissors/README.md

 # Rock-Paper-Scrissors
-This is a JavaScript Game that can be played in the console.
+This is a JavaScript game that can be played in the console.